Secarian/GoWDOS/src/agi-doc.md

 ### http

-A basic http function group that allow GET / POST / HEAD / Download request to other web resources
+A basic http function group that allow GET / POST / HEAD / Download request to other app resources

 ```
 //Include the library